ghex-org/ghexbench/results/betzy/27_nodes/staged.md

-The following tables present execution times of the standard algorithm, in which each rank exchanges explicit messages with each of it's 26 neighbors, with the staged algorithm, in which the halos are exchanged in 3 one-dimentional stages, with a synchronization point between each step / dimension.
+The following tables present execution times of the standard algorithm, in which each rank exchanges explicit messages with each of it's 26 neighbors, with the staged algorithm, in which the halos are exchanged in 3 one-dimentional steps, with a synchronization point between each step / dimension.
 The staged algorithm exchanges only 6 messages, while the standard algorithm exchanges 26 messages.

 Comparison of results for 64^3 per-rank grids, `halfcores` (64 ranks per compute node, `hwcart` decomposition